CMOS + stochastic nanomagnets: heterogeneous computers for probabilistic inference and learning: Energy and transistor count comparisons

 Similar to the transistor count analysis, we consider the effect of the LUT on the energy consumption which was absent in \cite{borders2019integer}.
 We first observe that if the LUT is not active, i.e., if the input $I_i$ to the p-bit is not changing, the LUT does not change the energy per random bit very much.
 In a real p-circuit computation, however, $I_i$ would be continuously changing activating the LUT repeatedly.
 To simulate these working conditions, we create a variable $I_i$ pulse that wanders around the stochastic window of the p-bit by changing the least significant bits of the input (see Supplementary Section~\ref{sec:energy}).
 We choose a 1 GHz frequency for this pulse mimicking an sMTJ with a lifetime of 1 ns.
 We observe that in this case the total energy to create a random bit on average increases by a factor of 6$\times$ for the LFSR, reaching 145 fJ per bit.

 For the practically more relevant Xoshiro, the average consumption per random bit reaches around 293 fJ.
 Once again, we conclude that the 20 fJ per random bit, reported in Ref.~\cite{borders2019integer} underestimates the costs of RNG generation by about an order of magnitude when the RNG quality and other peripheries such as LUTs are carefully taken into account.
-In this paper, we do not reproduce the energy estimation of the sMTJ-based p-bit but report the estimate in Ref.~\cite{borders2019integer} which assumes an sMTJ-based with $\approx$ nanosecond fluctuations.
+In this paper, we do not reproduce the energy estimation of the sMTJ-based p-bit but report the estimate in Ref.~\cite{borders2019integer} which assumes an sMTJ-based p-bit with $\approx$ nanosecond fluctuations.

 Our benchmarking results highlight the true expense of high-quality, digital p-bits in silicon implementations.
-Given that functionally interesting and sophisticated p-circuits require above 10000 to 50000 p-bits \cite{aadit2022massively}, using a 32-bit Xoshiro-based p-bit in a digital design would consume up to 0.1 to 0.5 Billion transistors, just for the p-bits.
-In addition, the limitation of not being able to parallelize or fit more random numbers in hardware would limit the throughput \cite{Misra2022} and the probabilistic flips per second, a key metric measuring the effective sampling speed of a probabilistic computer (see for example, \cite{preis2009gpu,yang2019high,romero2020high}).

-These results clearly indicate that a digital solution beyond 10000 to 50000 p-bits will remain prohibitive and the heterogeneous integration of sMTJs holds great promise both in terms of scalability and energy-efficiency.
+Given that functionally interesting and sophisticated p-circuits require above 10000 to 50000 p-bits \cite{aadit2022massively}, using a 32-bit Xoshiro-based p-bit in a digital design would consume up to \emph{0.1 to 0.5 Billion transistors}, just for the p-bits.
+In addition, the limitation of not being able to parallelize or fit more random numbers in hardware would limit the throughput \cite{Misra2022} and the probabilistic flips per second, a key metric measuring the effective sampling speed of a probabilistic computer (see for example, \cite{preis2009gpu,yang2019high,romero2020high}). {As discussed in detail in Supplementary Section}~\ref{sec:roadmap}, near-term projections with $N=10^4$ p-bits using sMTJs with in-plane magnetic anisotropy (IMA) ($\tau\approx1$ns~\cite{safranski2021demonstration}) can reach $\approx10^4$ flips/ns in sampling throughput.
+These results clearly indicate that a digital solution beyond 10000 to 50000 p-bits, as required by large-scale optimization, probabilistic machine learning, and optimization tasks, will remain prohibitive.
+To solve these traditionally expensive but practically useful problems, the heterogeneous integration of sMTJs holds great promise both in terms of scalability and energy-efficiency.